What42Pizza/42s-Backrooms/README.md

 	- You can't bring items into the Backrooms, so taking photos and/or videos just isn't possible
 - Re-entering the Backrooms after exiting through stairs
 - Re-entering level 3 by going back down the ladder
-- Entering a level 2 bathroom
+- Entering a special level 2 room
 - Level 1 wallpaper becoming completely gone after time
 	- This isn't very big, but we think it's still worth mentioning.
 - Noclipping up a level / out of the Backrooms